jalalah/389Rfall18/week/4/writeup/README.md

 Upon hearing the rumors of Cornerstone Airline's new server being vulnerable to a Command Injection attack, I tested for the vulnerability myself.

-A [Command Injection attack](https://www.netsparker.com/blog/web-security/command-injection-vulnerability/) is when a user (or application) is able to pass data to a system by tagging the data onto an already antincipated response.
-For example, if a host operating system is prompting you for a username, you can provide the username and then add extra data after.
+A [Command Injection attack](https://www.netsparker.com/blog/web-security/command-injection-vulnerability/) is when a user (or application) is able to pass data to a system by tagging the data onto an already anticipated response.
+For example, if a host operating system is prompting you for a username, you can provide the username and then add extra data afterwards.
 With the additional data, the system will receive and execute it if it's vulnerable to a Command Injection attack.
 Knowing about the rumors and the format of Command Injection attacks, I entered into Fred Krueger's newly created server with a goal to exploit this potential vulnerability.

 Using netcat to connect to Cornerstone Airline's system, I entered the command: